Tips and Tricks

-Ctrl while dragging an object.
+Ctrl while dragging a layer.

 Lunacy’s eyedropper features a nice zoom option that comes in handy when the target area is small and you need pixel precision.
 To enable zoom, hover the eyedropper over the target and hold down the left mouse button.
 Then point the eyedropper to the required pixel and release the mouse button.
 To exit the zoom mode, press